Jon-b-m/middleware/README.md

 ---------------------------------------
 <B>Dynamic_ISF_with_calculated_TDD.js </B>

+THIS MW IS OUTDATED.
+I NOW HAVE A bdb BRANCH INSTEAD WITH LOTS OF IMPROVEMENTS.

 Calculates past 24 hours of total daily dose (TDD) of insulin from pumphistory-24h-zoned.json every loop.
 If not enough data in pump history (<23.5 h), your scheduled basal rate insulin will replace the missing hours.
 But normally if you've run FAX for 24 hours, pump history data will be enough.

 A new autosens ratio is set using Chris Wilson's formula: newRatio = profile.sens * adjustmentFactor * TDD * BGG / 277700 .